Joshmantova/Spotify-EDA-in-Python/README.md

 #### Once again, I'm not recognizing too many of these songs but several of them do seem to be a little less happy such as 'Goodbyes'.

+#### Let's shift to visualizing this data.
+What would a graph of the top 10 valenced songs look like?
+We will sort the dataset by valence with the top valenced songs at the top.
+Then we will create a variable that will represent not only the song name but also the artist behind the song to make it a little more meaningful.
+After that, we will reverse both the variable that represents song names and the valence values so that we can get the top valenced songs first on the graph.
+Finally, we will plot this figure:

 ```python
 df_sortval = df.sort_values(by='Valence.', ascending=False).copy()